ERnsTL/flowd/doc/adr/adr-002-runtime_architecture_scheduler_vs_thread-per-node.md

 When async work completes:

-1. result MUST be enqueued into an output buffer
+1. result MUST be enqueued into a bounded component-owned completion queue OR directly into an output buffer.
+Component-owned completion queues MUST be bounded and MUST be drained within process() execution.
 2. scheduler MUST be explicitly woken via waker

 Async completion MUST follow this order: